cfm-mpc/ipmitool_exporter/README.md

 ## Build the exporter

-By default, the ipmisensor is `System Temp`.
+By default, the ipmisensor to read the temperature from is `System Temp`.
 If you need to change it, you can override the `sensor` variable in the Makefile with the option `-e`.
 E.g:

 ```bash
 [root@dave ipmitool_exporter] make -e sensor="Inlet Temp"